uf-mil/mil/docs/development/python_style.md

 ```

 ### Linting & CI
-Explain the process of Python linting, what is used, and what happens to one's code upon the linter striking it.
+We are currently in the process of setting up linting and CI for our Python systems.

 ### Other Tools
-Link to some other helpful tools that members can use to make formatting and checking easier.
+Other tools that can make working with Python easier in our codebase include
+code completion and checking systems.
+You can install these in popular editors
+such as VSCode or Vim.